mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 *   [Create/Manage Cold Wallet](https://github.com/mwcproject/mwc-qt-wallet/blob/master/DOC/cold_wallet.md)

-Since you have created a live Ubuntu USB drive with persistent storage and installed the software necessary to run a cold wallet, you will not need 2 USB drives to startup your wallet as described in the first part of the instructions.
+Since you have created a live Ubuntu USB device with persistent storage and installed the software necessary to run a cold wallet, you will not need 2 USB devices to startup your wallet as described in the first part of the instructions.
 You now only need to use the one we just created with mwc-qt-wallet on it.
-However, you will still need a second USB drive to transfer files between your online node and cold wallet.
+However, you will still need a second USB device to transfer files between your online node and cold wallet.

 To set up your MWC cold wallet, start with the section in the instructions titled “Online Node Host”.